ILoveStudy/richardresume.io/english.resume.md

 #### Performance:

-A project needs to be completed every month, and the tasks can be completed in advance every month, and there are fewer bugs.
+A project needs to be completed every month, and the tasks can be completed in advance every month, and the amount of bugs is small.
 Maintain the stable performance of the system: A

 #### Work content:

 1. Maintain the old system, fix bugs, update some system requirements
-2. Lead newcomers, lead and iterate daily business development normally
+2. Lead newcomers, lead and iterate daily business development
 3. Business architecture design.
 4. Android, IOS, PC client development.
 5. Assist relevant developers to solve technical problems and promote the completion of lagging projects.